cudmore/bImPy/readme.md

 **bImPy** should be pronounced 'bimpee' but you can call it whatever you want.

+## Examples

+Example Canvas interface.
+We know this is a super awful ugly example.

 ## Disclaimer

 We are developing bImPy in the open but the project is still in an early alpha stage, and there will be **breaking changes** with each release.
 Please follow along as we develop this exciting new software and feel free to try it out and contribute ideas and code.